Victorian Football Club (SAFA): Notable players

 George Edward Downs was Captain of the Club and South Australia's First Captain.
 He also became a First Class Cricket Umpire and a Test Umpire for one test in 1892.

+William Knill - described as a dashing back man whose play was rarely surpassed also played Cricket for South Australia.

 Frank Marlow was a player who became a long-serving administrator as secretary of South Adelaide Football Club and of the South Australian National Football League (SANFL); most likely his brother Alf Marlow as well; both transferred to South Adelaide after moving house to Gilles Street, Adelaide.